SpinalHDL/VexiiRiscv-RTD/source/VexiiRiscv/Introduction/index.rst

 - Is an project which implement an hardware CPU as well as a few SoC
 - Follows the RISC-V instruction set
+- Aims at covering most of the in-order CPU design-space.
+From small microcontroller to applicative multi-core systems
 - Can run baremetal applications aswell as Linux / Buildroot / Debian / ...
-- Is free / open-source (MIT license)
+- Is free / open-source (MIT license) (https://github.com/SpinalHDL/VexiiRiscv)
 - Should fit well on all FPGA families but also be portable to ASIC

 Other doc / media / talks